Ángel Ortiz Monasterio: Mexican Revolution

-He was called by President Francisco I. Madero who appointed him magistrate proprietor of the Supreme Military Court, just when a conspiracy was organized against President Madero by the porfiristas Manuel Mondragón, Félix Díaz and Bernardo Reyes, who although they were in jail, they were able to organize a conspiracy of this magnitude with the help of the American ambassador Henry Lane Wilson, escaping from jail and apprehending Gustavo Adolfo Madero and the Minister of War, Ángel García Peña, they seized the National Palace that General Lauro Villar and Ángel Ortiz Monasterio defended entrenched in the name of the Maderista government where they achieved victory, however General Lauro Villar was wounded and Madero had deal with Victoriano Huerta, who during the Ten Tragic Days deceived the troops of Vice Admiral Ortiz Monasterio by simulating a false war, which would end with the death of Francisco I. Madero and José María Pino Suárez and killed by Aureliano Blanquet, with which Vice Admiral Ortiz-Monasterio refused to recognize Huerta's government, for which he was apprehended.
+He was called by President Francisco I. Madero who appointed him magistrate proprietor of the Supreme Military Court, just when a conspiracy was organized against President Madero by the porfiristas Manuel Mondragón, Félix Díaz and Bernardo Reyes, who although they were in jail, they were able to organize a conspiracy of this magnitude with the help of the American ambassador Henry Lane Wilson, escaping from jail and apprehending Gustavo A. Madero and the Minister of War, Ángel García Peña, they seized the National Palace that General Lauro Villar Ochoa and Ángel Ortiz Monasterio defended entrenched in the name of the Maderista government where they achieved victory, however General Lauro Villar was wounded and Madero had deal with Victoriano Huerta, who during the Ten Tragic Days deceived the troops of Vice Admiral Ortiz Monasterio by simulating a false war, which would end with the death of Francisco I. Madero and José María Pino Suárez and killed by Aureliano Blanquet, with which Vice Admiral Ortiz-Monasterio refused to recognize Huerta's government, for which he was apprehended.

 He was a member of the Military Judicial Power, in addition to being commander of the Zaragoza Corvette School, which was the first training ship in Mexico, and also made the first circumnavigation trip made by a Mexican Navy ship.
 He decided to participate in Mexican politics; launching himself as a deputy to the Congress of the Union (from September 16, 1882 to September 15, 1908), having belonged to Legislatures XI, XII, XIII, XIV, XV, XVI, XVII, XX, XXI, XXII and XXIII, occupying the direction of War and Navy.
 He finally died on March 28, 1922.

 Burial

-The body of Ortiz Monasterio was buried in the Spanish Pantheon in Mexico City, however, in a campaign promoted by the Mexican Secretariat of the Navy and by the PAN senator Sebastián Calderón Centeno, it is being discussed whether or not his remains should be transferred to the Rotonda de las Personas Ilustres.
+Ortiz Monasterio was buried in the Spanish Pantheon in Mexico City; however, in a campaign promoted by the Secretariat of the Navy and by the PAN senator Sebastián Calderón Centeno, it is being discussed whether or not his remains should be transferred to the Rotonda de las Personas Ilustres.